LoneWolf38/EasyDeploy/README.md

 - Deploy : Creates one instance, installs necessary packages and clones your repo from github and deploys it in the server.
 - Destroy : Destroys the instance along with all the resources created.

-## TODO
-- Complete all commands and flags
-- Add more resources of AWS
-- More configuration of the resources
-- Direct upload of files from user
-- Support of GitLab and other private repositories
-- Available for all Operating Systems
-- Single executable with no dependencies
-- Colored output for interactive user experience
-- Automatic updates of the repo in the server
-- Building of software(other than webapps) support to be added
-- More expalined help command
-- MageFile integration for manual building of EasyDeploy

 :star: if you like the project